YaolingYang/SparsePainter/README.md

 # HMPaint
 **HMPaint** is an efficient tool for local ancestry inference (LAI) coded in C++.
 It improves **d-PBWT** algorithm to find K longest matches at each position, and uses the **Hash Map** strategy to implement the forward and backward algorithm in the Hidden Markov Model (HMM) because of the sparsity of haplotype matches.
-HMPaint incorporates the function for efficiently calculating [Linkage Disequilibrium of Ancestry (LDA), LDA score (LDAS)](https://github.com/YaolingYang/LDAandLDAscore) and [Ancestry Anomaly Score (AAS)](https://github.com/danjlawson/ms_paper) for understanding the population structure and evolution.
+HMPaint incorporates the function for efficiently calculating [Linkage Disequilibrium of Ancestry (LDA), LDA score (LDAS)](https://github.com/YaolingYang/LDAandLDAscore) and [Ancestry Anomaly Score (AAS)](https://github.com/danjlawson/ms_paper) for understanding the population structure, evolution, selection, etc..

 -   Authors:
     Yaoling Yang (<yaoling.yang@bristol.ac.uk>)